IMF official warns of market disorder from Fed rate hike

 SEOUL The International Monetary Fund's deputy managing director warned on Monday that there is "considerable" risk for negative spillover from the U.S. Federal Reserve's pending interest rate hike.

-"The risk is once market sentiment shifts - possibly triggered by normalisation - yields could sharply increase and capital flows could reverse," Mitsuhiro Furusawa told an international conference in Seoul.
+"The risk is once market sentiment shifts - possibly triggered by normalization - yields could sharply increase and capital flows could reverse," Mitsuhiro Furusawa told an international conference in Seoul.

 "This process could become disorderly, with impaired liquidity in certain markets or asset classes."